FedericoDavid/AlkemyReactChallenge/README.md

 Made with React Js, bootstrap, reactstrap & axios

-## How to use it
+## How to use it 🌠

-Plase, download the repository or clone and then execute
+**Plase, download the repository or clone and then execute**

 - ´npm install´

--´npm start´
+- ´npm start´

-## Don´t forget to download the API and execute both at same time
+## 🚨 Don´t forget to download the API and execute both at same time

 # Getting Started with Create React App